bluekvirus/u-boot-marvell-db5xe/README.md

 2. Wifi, pci-E reset in board header before u-boot init; (not yet)
 3. PHYs and Switch, reset in u-boot init (done);

+Note that, if you unplug the power cord, it is a hard reset.
+You don't need the above resets.

 Develop
 -------
 0. Invalid bit 0-8 on the SPI-Flash (ROM hard wired to read this as valid boot device record)